colinkiama/colinkiama-www/content/blog/git-kingdoms.md

 The downside of people feeling too intimidated to contribute to projects is that we miss out on many contributions that could advance open-source projects forward.

 On the flip side, there are bad actors in the open-source community who don’t feel intimidated.
-These people waster maintainers’ time and slow down projects.
+These people waste maintainers’ time and slow down projects.

 Hopefully, this guide will make maintainers’ lives easier by encouraging higher quality contributions.